Eliot-RUIZ/automation/README.md

 Currently, this function is still in the making but will be functionnal in the next few days.

-For more transparency due to the length of the function (approximately 1500 lines of code), I created on Xmind the decisional tree the algorithm follows, for the statistical part (main part).
+For more transparency due to the length of the function (approximately 1500 lines of code), I created on Xmind the decisional tree the algorithm follows, for the statistical part.

 This decision tree can be viewed online following this link: http://www.xmind.net/m/MikJA4